cosmos/cosmos-sdk/docs/spec/distribution/overview.md

 ## Overview

 This _simple_ distribution mechanism describes a functional way to passively distribute rewards between validators and delegators.
-Note, that this mechanism does not distribute funds in as precisely as active reward distribution mechanisms and will therefore be upgraded in the future.
+Note that this mechanism does not distribute funds in as precisely as active reward distribution mechanisms and will therefore be upgraded in the future.